 The applicant must submit the Cost Summary (HUD-53246) and a detailed Budget Narrative for the proposed project and activities.
 HUD will evaluate whether the budget is thoroughly prepared and that all costs are eligible under NAHASDA, allowable, allocable, reasonable, and necessary for implementing the proposed project and activities.
-HUD will also evaluate whether housing and non-dwelling structures that the applicant proposes to develop, acquire, or assist will meet moderate cost or design standards outlined in 24 CFR 1000.156-1000.162.
+HUD will evaluate whether costs are reasonable and use the current Total Development Cost (TDC) Notice PIH-2019-19, as a reference.